-- No new development, without written authority approval, will be allowed on slopes greater than 12% (CARA, regulation 3).
+- Erosion mitigation measures must be implemented where applicable. - No new development, without written authority approval, will be allowed on slopes greater than 12% (CARA, regulation 3).
 If applicable terraces will be made in accordance with agricultural regulations. - Install erosion and sediment controls before work starts and maintain these features throughout the construction and operational phases (as applicable). - Leave as much vegetation as possible. - Install temporary fences to define "No Go" areas in those areas that are not to be disturbed. - Divert run-off from upslope away from the site, but ensure that it does not cause downstream erosion.
 For example, dig drainage channels (catch drains sized to accommodate the upslope catchment). - Install sediment controls down slope of the site to catch sediment (if applicable). - Inspect and maintain erosion and sediment controls regularly. - Limit vehicle movement to the site and control access points.
 Clearly mark such access points and inform all suppliers. - Save and re-use topsoil during re-vegetation.
 Never store topsoil around trees as this may kill them.
 Spread the topsoil back when the work is finished and re-vegetate the site as soon as possible to control erosion.
 Remove the sediment and erosion controls only after re-vegetation was successfully implemented. - Store all stockpiles and building materials behind sediment fences.
-Cover them with plastic to prevent erosion by wind. - It is illegal to discharge water into a public stream if the quality does not conform to the required health or water standards.
-Other measures as may be necessary must be taken to prevent the surface water from being concentrated in streams and from scouring the slopes, banks or other areas.
-All potential hazardous fluids / materials must be protected from the rain to prevent them being washed into storm water channels.
-All such measures must be discussed with and approved by the ECO.
+Cover them with plastic to prevent erosion by wind.